CloudEngineHub/Sa2VA/README.md

 PYTHONPATH=. python projects/sa2va/gradio/app.py ByteDance/Sa2VA-4B
 ```

+## Environment

+Use `uv` to manage dependencies.
+Run `uv sync` to install everything, choosing the extra based on your model family:
+- `uv sync --extra=legacy` for InternVL2.5 or earlier models (legacy Transformers).
+- `uv sync --extra=latest` for newer models (latest Transformers).

 ## 🚀 Quick Start

 Our Sa2VA model is available on 🤗HuggingFace.
 With very few steps, you can try it with your own data.
 You can install the `demo/requirements.txt` to avoid training-only packages.